How to Store Microgreens to Maximize Shelf Life

 No, I’m not trying to be funny.
 The best way to store microgreens is when they are upright and growing in trays.

-Don’t plan to harvesting a whole tray of microgreens at once.
+Don’t plan to harvest a whole tray of microgreens at once.

 Only cut what you need at any one time.